robinhenry/gym-anm/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
+6. Request @robinhenry as the reviewer.
-6. Issue that pull request!
+7. Issue that pull request!

 ## Propose a novel `gym-anm` environment
 If you designed a new `gym-anm` environment and would like it to be added to the project, you can do so as follows: